 A test report (ExTR) is prepared, in accordance with IECEx 02.
 As testing progresses, the ExTR results are compared with Technical Standards applicable to the equipment described on the Application.
 On completion of testing, the ExTR is issued.

-An IECEx Unit Verification Certificates are issued via the IECEx “on-line” certificate system.,
+An IECEx Unit Verification Certificates are issued via the IECEx “on-line” certificate system.

+The provisions of IECEx OD 024, IECEx Rules of Procedure covering off-site or witness testing at a manufacturer’s, user’s or third party’s facility, concerning testing at other locations may be used for Unit Verification

 Marking of products covered by IECEx Unit Verification Certificates